-For the purpose of non-asymptotic analysis, we further introduce the following mild assumption: \begin{assumption} $V$ is $\beta$-smooth (i.e., $\nabla V$ is $\beta$-Lipschitz), $\nabla V(0)=0$, and $m:=\sqrt{\E_\pi\|\cdot\|^2}<\pif$. \end{assumption} \begin{remark} One can always find a stationary point $x_*$ of (possibly non-convex) $V$ using optimization methods within negligible cost compared with the complexity for estimating $Z$.
+For the purpose of non-asymptotic analysis, we further introduce the following mild assumption: \begin{assumption} $V$ is $\beta$-smooth, $\nabla V(0)=0$, and $m:=\sqrt{\E_\pi\|\cdot\|^2}<\pif$. \end{assumption} \begin{remark} One can always find a stationary point $x_*$ of (possibly non-convex) $V$ using optimization methods within negligible cost compared with the complexity for estimating $Z$.
 By considering the translated distribution $\pi(\cdot-x_*)$, we assume $0$ is a stationary point without loss of generality. \end{remark}

 Equipped with this fundamental setup, we now proceed to introduce the JE and AIS, and establish an analysis for their complexity.